 |Another day, another party with Bill and Hill.
 It would be wrong to make fun of her outfit, right?|

 |I'm the one who's not Brooks or Dunn.
 And yes, I'm wearing camouflage.
 Don't ask.|

 In 2004, Mendelsohn paired with television fashion guru Carson Kressley to help him pen his first book, Off the Cuff, which debuted on the New York Times bestseller list.
 Two weeks before the book's publication, Mendelsohn and her husband, Greg Abel, had their first child, Ethan.
 A second son, Alec, joined the family three years later.
 After a hiatus of several years as a stay-at-home mom, Mendelsohn returned to freelancing.
-Since 2011, she has been one of the "Top Cops" for the US Weekly Fashion Police.
+From 2011 to 2014, she was a "Top Cop" for the US Weekly Fashion Police.
 Recent work has appeared in Jezebel, McSweeney's and the Huffington Post.
 Mendelsohn's latest venture, a column for Baltimore Style magazine called "Modern Family," debuted in May, 2013.
 Hopefully, she will never have to write about herself in the third person again.